 It’s still raining.
-The Times reports this autumn is now the wettest since records began: 18 1/2 inches, surpassing the 18 inches of 1852 and requiring assistance from the Armed Forces and the MoD (Ministry of Defence, spelled with a c).
+The Times reports autumn '00 is the wettest since records began: 18 1/2 inches, surpassing 18 inches of 1852 and requiring assistance from the Armed Forces and the MoD (Ministry of Defence, spelled with a c).
 The 1852 rains were “the Duke of Wellington’s flood” beginning at his funeral.
 The third wettest fall was in 1729.
-I told you spring was the wettest in history—with daily rains, like now.
-And it’s quite dark by 4 PM.
+Our spring was the wettest in history—with daily rains, like now.
+And it’s dark by 4 PM.
 Weather here is not the big draw!

-For Thanksgiving, we were invited to visit friends in Hampshire; they enjoy celebrating American feasts, since one is an American college friend of our daughter’s whose wedding we attended.
-We stayed in a farmhouse listed in the Domesday Book, the census following the 1066 Battle of Hastings.
-Our son Ted and his family had arrived the previous day, so all 8 of us departed on the morning train from Waterloo station.
-Because of many recent derailments many trains are terribly slowed, but we had no problem, and the children drew at their table and munched crisps on the hour-long ride.
+For Thanksgiving, we were invited west of London to visit friends in Hampshire; they enjoy celebrating American feasts, since one is an American college friend of our daughter’s.
+At the couple's wedding, we'd stayed in a farmhouse listed in the Domsday Book, the census following the 1066 Battle of Hastings.
+Son Ted and his family had arrived the previous day, so all 8 of us departed on the morning train from Waterloo station.
+Because of recent derailments many trains are terribly slowed, but we had no problem, and the children drew pictures at their table and munched crisps on the hour-long ride.

-The friends lived in an old brick home, topped with numerous chimneys, and was surrounded by hedges and organic gardens from which much of our dinner came.
-There were sheep, horses, dogs, and chickens, the latter diminished after a fox killed many.
-Fox kill not merely to eat-- leaving a trail of carcasses.
+Our friends' old brick home was topped with numerous chimneys and surrounded by hedges and organic gardens from which much of our dinner came.
+Nearby were sheep, horses, dogs, and chickens, the latter diminished by a vicious fox.
+Fox kill not merely to eat-- leaving carcas trails.
 Roy the caretaker also raises hens: gorgeous golden headed pheasants.